jaishreerang/CloudProjectReport/README.md

 |----------------|-----------------|-----------------|-----------------|-----------------|-----------------|------------|
 | 8bbe6d11-1e2e-413c-bf81-eaea05f4f1bd|David Drops the Weight|David noticed he had put on a lot of weight recently.|He examined his habits to try and figure out the reason.|He realized he'd been eating too much fast food lately.|He stopped going to burger places and started a vegetarian diet.|After a few weeks, he started to feel much better.|

 We prepared the data set to create the sentence6 for each story with the random approach.
-In this approach each story ending (sentence 6) is randomly selected entry from a different story in the training set.
+In this approach each story ending (sentence 6) is randomly selected from the ending part of a different story in the training set.
+After that, the sentence 5 & 6 of each story are shuffled to have randomly T/F location in each place, and labeled all the records based on the location of the correct ending.
 There are other approaches for generating story ending like nearest ending and RNN.
 According to [2] we chose to use random approach based on the evaluation results.
 The resulting train data after appending the sentence 6 is as in below table.

 | StoryID        | Title           | Sentence1       | Sentence2       | Sentence3       | Sentence4       | Sentence5  | Sentence6 |
 |----------------|-----------------|-----------------|-----------------|-----------------|-----------------|------------|-----------|